Configure eNegotiate

 -

 You can upload .docx and .pdf files as a draft.
-When starting with a PDF, negotiation must follow the Internal and External Negotiation process.
 PDFs do not support dynamic field merging, template handlebars, or tracked redlines.
 For editable, templated contracts, it's recommended to use .docx.

-- To save time when using manual Create Contract actions, you could configure some form fields to be pre-filled.
+- To save time when using manual Create Contract actions, you can configure some form fields to be pre-filled.
 See How to Lock Fields for further details.

 Method 2: AutoActions

-To remove administrative burden, you can automate these actions across two sequential phases:
+To reduce administrative overhead, you can automate these actions across two sequential phases:

 - AutoAction | Create Contract followed by AutoAction | Generate Draft from Contract